 The best way to add drops to your eyes is to gently pull your bottom eyelid outward and then add a drop or two into the eyelid pocket.
 Once in, release your bottom lid and move your eyes around to distribute the liquid over your whole eye surface.
 Above all, avoid rubbing your eyes.

-Use soothing masks, cool or warm, over your eyes for 15 minutes when you feel the need to do so.
+Use a soothing warm compress eye mask over your eyes for 15 minutes when you feel the need to do so.
 This will help reduce the inflammation to some degree and help make your eyes feel better.
 This is particularly important if you have allergies and need to reduce swelling both in your eyes and around your eyes and nasal passages (use a cool one for this).

 If you are working on a computer all day long, and it hurts your eyes to look at the screen for any length of time, turn down the screen brightness until your eyes feel much better.
 Typically, computer screens and other device screens will be set rather high for the brightness level when you turn them on.
 You may have to reset it to a lower brightness level every time you turn on your devices, as they may reset themselves when turned off and then back on.